robocorp/example-web-store-work-items/README.md

   - Loops through work items to avoid time spent logging in per each work item.
 - Orders the products

+### The bonus task (error mocking)

+- Produces errors during the same actions as the consumer.
+  - Some error will be retried by the bot internally.
+  - Some errors will cause the run to fail after work items are already released (therefore the work item will still complete).
+  - Some errors will be reported at the Control Room level with appropriate codes and messages.
+- You can automatically retry errors with the [Retry Bot in the Portal](https://robocorp.com/portal/robot/robocorp/example-retry-work-item-bot).

 ## Excel input file

 The first task expects an [Excel file](https://github.com/robocorp/example-web-store-work-items/raw/master/devdata/work-items-in/split-orders-file-test-input/orders.xlsx) in a specific format: